 This huge mammal usually has an easier time looking for food in the winter season than most other mammals.

-This is because the bison has a massive head that they use to disperse snow and look for food.
-Although the bison tends to eat the same plant species throughout the year, in winter, this may change.
+This is because the bison has a massive head to disperse snow and look for food.
+Although the bison tends to eat the same plant species throughout the year, this may change in winter.

 Other staples in the caribou’s diet include sedges, birch, leaves, grasses, mosses, leaves, and twigs.
 They particularly like to eat leaves or shoots from birch and willow trees.